 Video screen capture of app while listening to music:

-From a technical perspective, AiR Listen leverages the same high performance GPU point engine I developed for LiDAR pointcloud rendering, but it uses an entirely different data structure and behavior set.
-This is part of the power of the AiRStudio Unity Plugin – the ability to extend the base point system for widely different applications, while maintaining very high performance optimization.
+From a technical perspective, AiR Listen leverages the same high performance GPU point engine developed for the LiDAR pointcloud rendering above, but it uses an entirely different data structure and behavior set.
+This is part of the power of the AiRStudio framework – it offers the ability to extend the base point system for widely different applications, while maintaining high performance optimization.

 “The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it.”

-Through technology, music, and film, my work revolves around sharing glimpses of our world from perspectives that we couldn't reach before.
+Through technology, music, and film, we share glimpses of our world from perspectives that we couldn't reach before.